External validity

 External validity is the validity of applying the conclusions of a scientific study outside the context of that study.
-In other words, it is the extent to which the results of a study can be generalized to and across other situations, people, stimuli, and times.
+In other words, it is the extent to which the results of a study can generalize or transport to other situations, people, stimuli, and times.
+Generalizability refers to the applicability of a predefined sample to a broader population while transportability refers to the applicability of one sample to another target population.
 In contrast, internal validity is the validity of conclusions drawn within the context of a particular study.
-Because general conclusions are almost always a goal in research, external validity is an important property of any study.

 Mathematical analysis of external validity concerns a determination of whether generalization across heterogeneous populations is feasible, and devising statistical and computational methods that produce valid generalizations.

+In establishing external validity, scholars tend to identify the "scope" of the study, which refers to the applicability or limitations of the theory or argument of the study.
+This entails defining the sample of the study and the broader population that the sample represents.

 Threats

 "A threat to external validity is an explanation of how you might be wrong in making a generalization from the findings of a particular study."
 In most cases, generalizability is limited when the effect of one factor (i.e. the independent variable) depends on other factors.
 Therefore, all threats to external validity can be described as statistical interactions.
 Some examples include: